GSG-G10/booky/README.md

 * [Ameera Abed]

 ## Description
-Our website allows Users to search about books and authers all over the world
+Our website allows Users to search about books and authers all over the world.
+And the website will provide the user description and details about the book.

 ## User Stories
+#### As a user I can:
-* The user can search books by name .
+* search books by name .
+* search about books by category .
+* see the cover of presented books
-* the user can explore books by click explore recommended books .
+* explore books by click explore recommended books .
-* the user can find details about the movie and see the poster .
+* find details about the movie and see the poster .

 ## Tech. used
 * [Git Work Flow]()